Ari Marcopoulos: Early life

 Marcopoulos was born in Amsterdam, The Netherlands, in 1957.
-His father was from Greek origin and was born in Egypt.
-He was a pilot and moved to The Netherlands to work for KLM.
-In The Netherlands, he met a young Dutch model, Marcopoulos's mother.
+His father, who was of Greek origin, was born in Egypt.
+He became a pilot and moved to The Netherlands to work for KLM.
+In The Netherlands, he met a young Dutch model who would become Marcopoulos's mother.
 His parents had three sons, including Ari, and one daughter.

-Marcopoulos moved to New York City in 1980 when he was 23 years old.
-There, he was first exposed to the burgeoning hip-hop and downtown art scenes of 1980s New York.
-His reasoning behind the move was due to cultural frustrations in his home country of Holland, Marcopoulos recalls, "...in Holland, things were pretty stale for me.
+Marcopoulos moved to New York City in 1980 when he was 23 years old. it was there that he was first exposed to the burgeoning hip-hop and downtown art scenes of 1980s New York.
+The reasoning behind his move included cultural frustrations in his home country.
+Marcopoulos recalls, "...in Holland, things were pretty stale for me.
 Even though there were a lot of good influences and a certain openness to music and art and literature, I just wanted to go somewhere less familiar–somewhere bigger.
-Holland is a fairly small country, and in a weird way, somewhat conservative...There isn't much flexibility in changing people's perspectives."
+Holland is a fairly small country, and in a weird way, somewhat conservative...
+There isn't much flexibility in changing people's perspectives."